Multiple Suffolk Puffs (or yo-yo’s):

-If you’re very patient it’s fun to make petals for flowers with tiny circles of fabric gathered up into a small Suffolk Puffs.
-This small piece of wall art took many hours encircling and shaping the fabric into petals with sewing thread.
+It’s fun to make petals for flowers with tiny circles of fabric gathered up into a small Suffolk Puffs (or yo-yos).
+This small piece of wall art took a lot of hours gathering and shaping the fabric into petals with sewing thread but was worth the effort when finished.
 A bead in the middle of each one added to the illusion of an hydrangea flower petal.

-For the leaves I found an image on-line and copied it onto freezer paper.
-I ironed those shapes onto a double layer of bonded green cotton and cut them out.
-The stem is a bias cut strip of cotton, stitched along one long edge then turned in pressed before machine stitching down.
-Finally I machine stitched the leaves over the smaller hand embroidered stems.
+For the leaves, I found an image on-line and copied it onto freezer paper.
+I ironed those freezer paper shapes onto green cotton then bonded it onto a second layer before cutting them out.
+The large stem is a bias cut strip of cotton, stitched along one long edge then turned in and pressed before machine stitching down.
+I hand embroidered smaller stems then machine stitched the larger leaves onto the background over the smaller hand embroidered stems.